Troubled-debt group drops objection to PREIT restructuring, opening mall owner’s path from bankruptcy

 By the start of this month, it had persuaded all of its lenders except SVP to embrace the plan, which turns currently unencumbered PREIT assets into collateral for its lenders in exchange for the debt relief.

 Lacking the support of all its lenders, PREIT filed its Chapter 11 petition on Nov.
-1 in hopes of having the plan confirmed by a bankruptcy court judge.
+1 with the hope of having the plan confirmed by a bankruptcy court judge.

 In exchange for its concession, SVP appears to have extracted commitments that more of PREIT’s financial data would be shared with creditors, said Ted Gavin, managing director of bankruptcy consulting firm Gavin/Solmonese in Wilmington.